dancrumb/dancrumb.github.io/_posts/2016-07-07-a-new-story-splitting-pattern.md

 categories:
  - Agile
 ---
-A significant part ofAgile development is figuring out how to make storiest smaller as part of refinement.
+A significant part of Agile development is figuring out how to make storiest smaller as part of refinement.

 Back in 2009, Richard Lawrence wrote [a post, covering nine patterns](1) that he uses to effectively split large stories into smaller ones.